arnaud-ma/vscode_profile/README.md

 ### Ruff / black configuration

 Unfortunately there can be many problems putting ruff settings directly into the `settings.json` file and applying those settings for any workspace.
 What you can do instead is to add a `pyproject.toml` file at the root of your project with all the settings you want. \
-For example my template file is :
+A template file could be :

 <details>
 <summary>pyproject.toml</summary>